Table of Contents

 HOST=localhost.
 TLS encryption can be through:

-- SMTPS connection (SMTP over transport layer security) via the default port 465.
+- SMTPS connection (SMTP over TLS) via the default port 465.
 Connection to the server use TLS from the beginning.

 - Forced SMTPS connection with